 Meet Hollis Wagenstein-Hurturk.
 She’s one of the 2021 Senior Planet Sponsored Athletes, and she’ll be sharing updates on her health and wellness journey through the rest of this year.
-Hollis, age 69, is a disabled senior athlete and a strong advocate for adaptive exercise.
+Hollis, age 69, is a senior athlete and a strong advocate for adaptive functional fitness training, having used it to square off against the challenges of aging and disability.
 By sharing a variety of accessible fitness routines and resources, Hollis hopes that everyone, no matter their level of ability, can discover new ways to increase their healthspan and lifespan.

 “Success consists of going from failure to failure without loss of enthusiasm.” -Winston Churchill (and others)